Residential staff

 Student supervision

-Student visits
+Student visitation

 As outlined in the Precollege Code of Conduct, all students are expected to remain on campus for the duration of the program.
 Once they’ve formally checked in on Opening Day, they may not leave campus or “check out” of the program to have meals with visitors, attend family events, or participate in other activities nor may they host visitors.

-This policy exists to ensure that residential life staff can focus their primary duty—ensuring student safety—and not be overwhelmed by managing visitors.
+This policy exists to ensure that residential staff can focus their primary duty—ensuring student safety—and not be overwhelmed by managing visitors.
 In addition, staff are working hard to build a strong, cohesive student community during a short, intensive period.
 We want all students, not just those with parents living nearby, to enjoy the richest possible experience during their time with us.
 Thank you for your understanding.

 For more information, view the Precollege Code of Conduct.
 Please contact us if you have questions about supervision.